Lubbock Water Quality at a Glance

 Frequently Asked Questions

-Is Lubbock’s tap water safe to drink?
+Is Lubbock’s tap water safe to drink in 2026?

 What about lead concerns in Lubbock?

-What are Lubbock’s water restrictions?
+What are Lubbock’s water restrictions and future supply plans?

 Permanent Conservation Measures: